dowsmiller/cambridge-mss-tabular-data/tabular_data/readme.txt

 Step 1: Clone repository

-Step 2: Open a Terminal window at 'sdm_code'
+Step 2: Open a Terminal window at 'tabular_data'

 Step 3: Check if python and pip are installed: